BhoomikaKarri/my-coding-practice/README.md

 # my-coding-practice
-This is my first git repository
+This is my first GIT repository
 Author - Bhoomika Karri